Introduction

 Beyond open-source standards and institutional implementations, several commercial platforms offer blockchain credentialing solutions.
 Learning Machine, now part of the Apostrophe platform, provides enterprise-grade credentialing solutions that combine ease of use with strong security and compliance features.

-Other notable platforms include Diplome, which focuses on degree verification, and Sony Global Education, which has developed blockchain credentialing solutions specifically for the Asian market.
+Other notable platforms include Diplome, which focuses on degree verification, and various blockchain-based credentialing solutions from major technology companies.
 These commercial platforms often provide additional features such as analytics, integration with existing student information systems, and professional support services that may be valuable for institutions without dedicated technical teams.

 Implementation Considerations for Institutions